Use These Top-Notch Wedding Party Bio Examples for Your Wedding Website

 Short Meet the Wedding Party Examples

 Keep it short and sweet by listing quick facts about your wedding party members.
 At a glance, wedding guests will learn all they need to know about your friends.

-I met Megan on the first day of high school because our lockers were next to each other.
+I met Janice on the first day of high school because our lockers were next to each other.
 We went from talking about biology homework to being best friends in virtually no time at all.
 Now, I can't imagine my special day without her standing by my side—just like she did on the first day of school all those years ago.